cubemos-dev/sanctions-api/docs/02Quickstart.md

 If you want to check out the possibilities of the cubemos sanction list api, you can test the individual endpoints of the api in the "Try it" sections.

-For a start, let's try to check if a specific person (in this case Serhii Kliuiev) is under sanctions.
+For a start, let's try to check if a specific person (in this case Fabio Enrique Ochoa Vasco) is under sanctions.

 In order to do so we will